Last updated 8th February 2021

 - To ensure that content from our website is presented in the most effective manner for you and for your device (online identifiers, location data and other technical information).

-- To provide you with information, products or services that we feel may interest you, (where you have consented to be contacted for such purposes to the extent consent is required by law) (contact details and any information relating to personalisation preferences or relationship status).
+- To provide you with information, products or services that we feel may interest you as set out in more detail below under the heading ‘Direct Marketing’ (where you have consented to be contacted for such purposes to the extent consent is required by law and to the extent consent is not required by law, to provide you with further information about our products and services) (contact details and any information relating to personalisation preferences or relationship status).

 - To allow you to participate in interactive features of our service, when you choose to do so (online identifiers, location data and other technical information).